chepo92/SMARS-esp32/README.md

 src/config.h contains the setup.

+## Recommended to compile using VS Code + PlatformIO

+## Use PIO Upload Filesystem Image to upload ./data content to spiffs

 ## More info

 You can find more detailed info about how it works and hoy to modify it in the following [blog post](https://nkmakes.github.io/2020/09/02/esp32-tank-robot-joystick-http-web-control/), and see it in action in the following [youtube video](https://www.youtube.com/watch?v=uIImwilvI2s).